E1leenn/finalchallenge/README copy.md

 *Screenshot of values of sequence preset*

 # Features
+## Feature 1 - TicTacToe
-### Feature 1, TicTacToe game.
-When players select the O or X icons they can choose to be player 1 or 2 and play against each other.
+### When players select the O or X icons they can choose to be player 1 or 2 and play against each other.

 <br>

-Below is an image of the GUI
+Below is an image of the TicTacToe GUI
 ![](images/TicTacToe.png) <br>
 *Screenshot of TicTacToe GUI*